-The traffic flow data on major roads includes counts of each type of vehicle as an annual average daily flow.
-These were aggregated up to annual flows.
-The Annual Average Daily Flow (AADF) statistics take account of seasonal variation using 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
-Some Northern Ireland count points only record total vehicles, rather than a split of different vehicle types.
-An average vehicle split was therefore applied to these.
+Traffic flow data for major roads (A-roads and motorways) are available on a census count point basis for both GB and NI.
+The data comprise counts of each type of vehicle as an Annual Average Daily Flow (AADF), aggregated up to annual flows by multiplying by 365.
+These AADF statistics take account of seasonal variation using 'expansion factors' applied to single day counts based on data from automatic counts for similar roads and vehicle types.
+Differences between GB and NI datasets should be noted.
+The census count point coverage of roads in GB is considerably denser than that for NI.
+Additionally, in NI, some count points record total vehicles, rather than a split of different vehicle types.
+An average vehicle split has been applied to these records.